kirandwiv/kirandwiv.github.io/_pages/home.md

 toc: true
 ---

 Welcome to my website!
-Please take everything on here very seriously.
-In a bid to avoid a the [Preface Paradox](https://en.wikipedia.org/wiki/Preface_paradox): any errors you might find on this website are my sister's.
+Please take everything I've written on here very seriously.

+Also, in a bid to avoid the [Preface Paradox](https://en.wikipedia.org/wiki/Preface_paradox): any errors you might find on this website are my sister's doing.